-Keep a thermos flask of boiling water handy for soothing cups of tea while wondering why 3 hours without power seems longer that with electricity.
+Keep a thermos flask of boiling water handy for soothing cups of tea while wondering why 3 hours without power seems so long.

 If your house is too cold and too dark visit friends or family in an area with power – but be prepared to reciprocate when it is their turn without electricity.